WDTK: WMZK and WQBH

 In 1980, in response to the growing popularity of FM radio, WJLB 1400 switched call signs and formats with its ethnic sister station, WMZK-FM 97.9.
 WJLB-FM began broadcasting an urban contemporary format and has been among top-rated station in Detroit.
 However, WJLB-FM dropped Steinberg's show.
 Meanwhile, the AM station took the callsign WMZK and its ethnic format.

-Martha Jean the Queen found herself without a radio home until 1982, when a Steinberg-led group, the TXZ Corporation, purchased WMZJ 1400 AM.
+Martha Jean the Queen found herself without a radio home until 1982, when a Steinberg-led group, the TXZ Corporation, purchased WMZK 1400 AM.
 The callsign was switched to WQBH (standing for the Queen Broadcasts Here).
 WQBH took on a full-service format of R&B and urban gospel music, along with African-American oriented talk which would continue for over two decades.
 With backing from the Michigan National Bank, Steinberg took full ownership of WQBH (as "Queen's Broadcasting Corporation") in 1997.
 After Steinberg's death in January 2000, ownership of the station reverted to a consortium of her three daughters and the Order of the Fisherman Ministry.
 WQBH continued to air broadcasts of Steinberg's past programs after her death.